yeungpinghei/yeungpinghei.github.io/README.md

 The second line shows the amount of autocorrelation present when comparing measurements at time *t-1* and time *t*.
 The value is very low at around 0 in this model, meaning that each additional time point yields a lot of additional information.
 However, if the amount of autocorrelation is high, we should incorporate an AR(1) error model for the residuals.
-It is important to note that autocorrelation can only be assessed adequately if the dataset is order.
+It is important to note that autocorrelation can only be assessed adequately if the dataset is ordered.
 Hence, for each individual token (speaker + word + repetition), the rows have to be ordered by increasing time.
 Each separate time series in the dataset should be positioned one after another.
 To do so, we may use the function below to create a new column in the dataset that indicates whether an F0 measurement is the first one within the token.